object Pattern: Base of Doh Instances

 This guide covers:

 In Doh, objects are created from "ideas," which are plain JavaScript object literals.
-This transformation occurs through the New()
+This transformation occurs through AsyncNew(), which is the standard and recommended approach.
+It enables async phases in the construction lifecycle for all objects and their children:

 // Define an idea